dwhieb/Nuuchahnulth/README.md

 ## Abbreviations

 The following abbreviations are used in the texts.
+Note that the abbreviation `DISC` is my own, and was not present in the original texts.

 Abbreviation | Meaning
 -------------|-------------------------------------